axtk/react-keenrouter/README.md

     // subscribing plain links to the route object is an alternative to
     // creating a history link component
-    useRouteLinks('.app a');
+    // (this hook will affect only same-origin links) useRouteLinks('.app a');

     return (